SuperIRis/personal-website-update-2022/README.md

 Run the site in dev mode with gulp serve (live reload, JS and SASS transpiling) Build the site for prod with gulp build (copy static files to dist / babelify, concat, and uglify JS / transpile, concat, and minify CSS)

+NOTES as of 16/11

+- Fixed Project css, only for desktop
+  Next:
+  - Fix Project css on mobile
+  - Fix slide images on mobile
+  - Fix image gallery on mobile

 NOTES as of 14/11

 - Updated home, added lately